EmmaZai/emmazai.github.io/_pages/cv.md

 RESEARCH VISITS
 ======
 * Department of Economic Analysis, Universidad Autónoma de Madrid (UAM), June 2024
-* The Ohio State University, April, 2024
+* Department of Consumer Sciences, the Ohio State University, April, 2024
 * Department of Social Science, Sapienza University of Rome, December 2023
 * Department of Economics and Finance, University of Rome Tor Vergata, December 2023
 * Munich Research Institute for the Economics of Aging (MEA), Munich, Germany, October 2023